anson70242/Personal-AI-Agent/devlog/DEVLOG.md

 ### Progress
 * **Service (`nginx`):** Nginx is now functioning.
 It's serving a static `index.html` test page, accessible from the public IP (Port 80).

-    * For `nginx`, I created 3 file:
+    * For `nginx`, I created 3 files:

-        * Dockerfile, create the nginx continer.
+        * Dockerfile, to create the nginx container.

             ```dockerfile
             # Use the official Nginx image as the base image